-There is a school community understanding that in order to maximise each student's learning achievement, no assessment task will be expected to be due TWO weeks prior to the exam week.
+There is a school community understanding that in order to maximise each student's learning achievement, no assessment task will be expected to be due TWO weeks prior to the formal examination period.

 NOTE: Due to recent changes mandated by NESA, HSC students are now required to complete a maximum of 4 assessment tasks in each course.
-Only one formal examination (Trial HSC) will be undertaken by each student in 2022.
-Academic rigour will be maintained via personalised feedback on all assessment tasks to adequately prepare for the HSC examinations in Term 4 of 2022.
+Only one formal examination (Trial HSC) will be undertaken by each student in 2023.
+Academic rigour will be maintained via personalised feedback on all assessment tasks to adequately prepare for the HSC examinations in Term 4 of 2023.